 Part of the fun of planning your trip is getting out a good map and choosing where you want to explore.
 Guide books are very helpful in deciding where to drive and camp.
 Just be aware that back roads and campsites can change dramatically due to the harsh elements.
 Just because there is a route on the map, doesn’t mean it won’t be rough or impassible in real-time.

 A favorite 4×4 road into Death Valley was impassable the last time we visited Goler Wash.
 A large rock slide had enveloped the road making progress so slow and rough it took the fun out of the journey – nearly an hour to travel 1 mile in our F-150 pickup.

 We like the Goler route as it’s usually a “shortcut” from the west side of the Panamints to visit the Barker Ranch, Stella’s Cabin, Stripped Butte and other scenic campsites.
 Otherwise, it is a very long way around via the Park’s main highways.
 So, have a plan B for camping if the desert has changed the terrain from what your favorite guidebook reads.

 I am posting a sample itinerary of a trip we took that you can customize to your own liking.
 This itinerary includes several places to take a break from camping to get a hot shower, get gas, do laundry, restock the ice chests, and get a prepared meal.
 These locations also have telephones in case the family needs to leave us a message.

-Click on the “Sample Itinerary” link for a PDF file to give you some ideas for places to explore and for simple food preparation:
+Click here for our “Sample Itinerary” link for a PDF file to give you some ideas for places to explore and for simple food preparation.